ThatOneCalculator/NerdFetch/README.md

 - Gentoo Linux
 - Exherbo Linux
 - Solus Linux
-- Slackware Linux*
+- Slackware Linux\*
-- macOS 10.x
+- macOS 10.x + 11.x
-- macOS 11

-### OSes partially supported:
 - Android
-- \*BSD

 ### Known issues:
-- No username and no app count in Android
+- No app count in Android (instead counts `apt` if installed)
-- No hostname, no uptime and no package count in \*BSD
+- No hostname, no uptime and no package count in BSD
 - \*In Slackware Linux, make sure to have /usr/sbin in PATH